 Once my mom gave way to her sadness, my reaction was inevitable and overcame me like an immersive hot flash.
 The twitching feeling in my lips, the hot tears welling up and reddening cheeks…I turned away quickly before they could see me fray into a blubbering mess.
 I kept myself composed, said a simple “goodbye” and walked tall towards the departures counter.

-Me and my confidence, my big ideas about the world collide with my prudent, insecure self at the airport for a quick, visceral goodbye.
-We never linger too long for these departures maybe because it’s too heartbreaking to rupture ties, and maybe because I don’t like to meet that side of myself too often.
-I adore home but I also adore being away; that’s the paradox of this life, that the only thing I love more than being home is leaving it.
-Walking away from the two people I love most, my mom and my brother, my feeble attempts at hiding my face failed.
-The man at the United counter smiled broadly at me, flagging me in and giggling to himself since this is probably something he sees often.
+My big ideas about the world collide with myself at the airport for a quick, visceral goodbye.
+We never linger too long for these separations, maybe because it’s too heartbreaking to rupture ties, and maybe because I don’t like to meet that side of myself too often.
+I adore home but I also adore being away, that’s the big paradox.
+In fact, the only thing I love more than being home is leaving it.
+Walking away from the two people I love most – my mom and my brother – my feeble attempts at hiding my twitching smile fail.
+The man at the United counter smiles broadly at me, flagging me in with a wink since this is probably something he sees often.
 He took care of me as I choked back tears and stood next to my whole life in two suitcases, trying so hard to stay composed.
 He disregarded my overweight baggage and sent me along my way, even giving me an upgraded seat and a box of tissues.
 There it was, another departure, another journey away from the home that treats me so well.
-The overly kind Texan strangers, the friends and family who keep me so anchored can’t join me on the trips I need to take.
+The overly kind Texan strangers, the friends and family who keep me anchored can’t join me on the trips I need to take.

 Since I was little, my family never stayed in the same house for more than 3 years.
 Off it was to the next house and my mother would rebuild our life all in the time it took to attend school one afternoon.
 She was a pro; it was as if we’d lived in each house forever and each minute detail and decoration came together perfectly with the warmth only a mother can infuse.
 I think she loved the change, too.
 I think she needed it.
 Today it’s the same, I get a thrill from the move and excited by resettling each time into a new abode, a new country.
 A deep-seated curiosity is at the forefront of any exploration, and this is at the root of my desire for travel and my love for being so far from home.
 However deep my love for travel is, the coming and going started to take its toll.
 I hadn’t quite digested the experience and all it means in the bigger scheme of things.